This article describes what a Slicer visualization is, and how to apply it to Reports to produce interactive information products.

 Using Slicers

-When a report with a Slicer is viewed, the viewer can select one or more categories from each dimension.
+When a Report with a Slicer is viewed, the viewer can select one or more categories from each dimension.
 When at least one category is selected, it is applied as a filter to all of the analyses on the Dashboard page, or throughout the whole Notebook.

 In the screenshot below, there is a Slicer that has “Sector” as a dimension.
 When the “Livelihoods” category is selected from this dimension, then you can see that the “Projects by province” graph is filtered to only include only projects that reference the “Livelihoods” sector.

 Slicers only have an affect when their dimension is related to the measures in a Pivot Table.
 In the example above, the Project form has a reference field that references the Sector form.
-This allows ActivityInfo to apply the sectoral filter.
+This allows ActivityInfo to apply the sector filter.

 Limitations